MineInAbyss/BondrewdLikesHisEmotes/BondrewdLikesHisEmotes_Main/src/main/resources/README.md

 ### Permissions
 - `bondrewdemotes.emote.<emote>` - Permission to use the specified emote.
 OP by default.
 - `bondrewdemotes.all` - Permission to use all emotes.
 OP by default.
+- `bondrewdemotes.reload` - Permission to use the reload command.
+OP by default.
+- `bondrewdemotes.list` - Permission to use the list command.
+True by default.
-- `bondrewdemotes.admin` - Permission to use all the emotes.
-Maybe additional things too.
+- `bondrewdemotes.admin` - Permission to use all the emotes and commands.
 OP by default.

 ### Additional info
 Note that it *is* possible for players to copy and paste the corresponding unicode character directly into chat and bypass permissions.